-Pearce Duff is the leading blancmange powder brand in Britain.
+Pearce Duff is the leading powdered blancmange brand in Britain.

-The firm was established by William Pearce and William Henry Duff (1793 – 1874), a Hampshire-born cook, in 1847.
-Initially the business was operated from a private home.
-Baking powder and egg substitute powder were the first products.
+Pearce Duff was established by William Pearce and William Henry Duff (1793 – 1874), a Hampshire-born cook, in 1847.
+Baking powder and egg substitute powder were produced from a private home.

-The business was relocated to Rouel Road, Bermondsey on the former premises of Young & Co, a glue manufacturer, from 1890.
+Pearce Duff relocated to the former premises of Young & Co, a glue manufacturer of Rouel Road in Bermondsey, from 1890.

-The factory briefly closed in August 1911 due to worker intimidation by striking employees.
+The factory was briefly closed in August 1911 due to worker intimidation by striking employees.

 J T Hosking retired from the partnership in 1916.

-L G Cockhead died in 1947 with an estate valued at £90,327.
+L G Cockhead died with an estate valued at £90,327 in 1947.
 His nurse, with whom he was romantically involved, was granted an inheritance of £20,000.

 A factory was acquired at Annan, Dumfriesshire to manufacture jellies in 1965.

-Marela Ltd was acquired from W R Grace of New York in 1973.
+Pearce Duff acquired Marela from W R Grace of New York in 1973.
 Marela manufactured pickles and Fardon’s sauces and vinegar.
 In return, W R Grace and Barings Bank took a 40 percent stake in Pearce Duff.
 The acquisition gave Pearce Duff an annual turnover of around £4.5 million.

-The Bermondsey and Annan factories were closed in 1974, and production was relocated to a new factory at Dunstable, near Luton.
-50 jobs were relocated to the new location, but 250 jobs were lost.
-The Dunstable site employed 250 people.
+The Bermondsey and Annan factories were closed with the loss of 300 jobs in 1974.
+Production was relocated to a new factory at Dunstable, near Luton, where 250 people were employed.

-Pearce Duff won a Queen’s Award for Export Achievement in 1979.
+Sales worth over £3 million in the Middle East and West Africa led Pearce Duff to win a prestigious Queen’s Award for Export Achievement in 1979.

 James Ashby & Sons, tea and coffee importers of London, was acquired in 1983.
 The purchase took Pearce Duff annual turnover to over £16 million.

-Hugh Bidwell and Sir Kenneth Cork had acquired the majority of Pearce Duff when it was sold to Gill & Duffus, the largest cocoa trader in the world, for £4 million in 1984.
+Hugh Bidwell and Sir Kenneth Cork (1913 – 1991) held a majority stake in Pearce Duff by 1984.
+That year they sold the business to Gill & Duffus, the largest cocoa trader in the world, for £4 million.